mfloresz/novel-translator/README.md

 - **Interface Languages**: English (US), Spanish (Mexico)
 - **Translation Languages**: English, Spanish (Mexico), with automatic detection
 - **Adding Languages**: Create JSON files in `src/config/i18n/`

-## Contributing
-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Submit a pull request

-## License
-[Add license information here]

-## Support
-For issues and questions:
-- Create an issue on GitHub
-- Check the logs in the application directory

 ## Disclaimer
 While this project works, I cannot guarantee its functionality as it was created with the help of AI.